4c3e/rrtp-spec/README.md

 The full two-digit system is detailed in Appendix 1.
 Note that for each of the six valid first digits, a code with a second digit of zero corresponds is a generic status of that kind with no special semantics.
 This means that basic servers without any advanced functionality need only be able to return codes of 10, 20, 30, 40 or 50.

-The RIP status code system has been carefully designed so that the increased power (and correspondingly increased complexity) of the second digits is entirely "opt-in" on the part of both servers and clients.
+The RRTP status code system has been carefully designed so that the increased power (and correspondingly increased complexity) of the second digits is entirely "opt-in" on the part of both servers and clients.

 # 3.3 Response bodies

 Response bodies only accompany responses whose header indicates a SUCCESS status (i.e. a status code whose first digit is 2).
 For such responses, <META> is a MIME media type as defined in RFC 2046.

 Internet media types are registered with a canonical form.
-Content transferred via RIP MUST be represented in the appropriate canonical form prior to its transmission except for "text" types, as defined in the next paragraph.
+Content transferred via RRTP MUST be represented in the appropriate canonical form prior to its transmission except for "text" types, as defined in the next paragraph.

-RIP allows the transport of text media with plain LF alone (but NOT a plain CR alone) representing a line break when it is done consistently for an entire response body.
-RIP clients MUST accept CRLF and bare LF as being representative of a line break in text media received via Gemini.
+RRTP allows the transport of text media with plain LF alone (but NOT a plain CR alone) representing a line break when it is done consistently for an entire response body.
+RRTP clients MUST accept CRLF and bare LF as being representative of a line break in text media received via Gemini.

 If a MIME type begins with "text/" and no charset is explicitly given, the charset should be assumed to be UTF-8.
 Compliant clients MUST support UTF-8-encoded text/* responses.
 Clients MAY optionally support other encodings.
 Clients receiving a response in a charset they cannot decode SHOULD gracefully inform the user what happened instead of displaying garbage.